hibaDCI/BE-module/BE_Database/DB-Advanced/01_mongoose/_notes/04_mongoose_update_delete.md

 <br>

 ### 2. Ensuring schema validation
-When updating a document, we may want <span>to ensure that the new data we're adding is valid according to our Mongoose schema</span>.
+When updating a document, we may want <span style="color:coral">to ensure that the new data we're adding is valid according to our Mongoose schema</span>.
 We can do this by using the `runValidators` update option.

 Here's an example: